UMass Lowell will resume on-campus instruction, research and campus life for Fall 2020. View the plan for more info.

-UMass Lowell's centers and institutes provide focus for innovative, multi-disciplinary work that connects research to real-world problems.
-Our faculty and students participate in the administration, operations, research, and programs at the centers listed below.
+The College of Fine Arts, Humanities & Social Sciences faculty and students participate in the administration, operations, research and programs at the research and outreach centers listed below.
 FAHSS centers also provide opportunities for student internships and practicum placements.

-Since its inception in 1998, the Center for Women and Work has demonstrated its strong commitment to addressing the gendered conditions of work in several key ways: by designing and implementing programs and projects that foster new ways of thinking about the gendered conditions of work; by encouraging and supporting interdisciplinary linkages across and throughout all of our networks; and by bringing to the forefront the reciprocal relationship between a woman's work and the well-being of communities.
-Learn more about the Center for Women and Work and how you can make a difference.
+The Center for Women and Work, since its inception in 1998, has demonstrated its strong commitment to addressing the gendered conditions of work in several key ways: by designing and implementing programs and projects that foster new ways of thinking about the gendered conditions of work; by encouraging and supporting interdisciplinary linkages across and throughout all of our networks; and by bringing to the forefront the reciprocal relationship between a woman's work and the well-being of communities.

-The Jack and Stella Kerouac Center for Public Humanities was founded in 2005 with generous support provided by Kerouac Estate Executor John Sampas.
+Kerouac Center for Public Humanities was founded in 2005 with generous support provided by Kerouac Estate Executor John Sampas.
 Its purpose is to strengthen the interdisciplinary study of American culture and public humanities by facilitating ties between the fields of English, History, Philosophy, Cultural Studies, Art, Music, Sociology, and Economics at UMass Lowell, in the New England region and beyond.
-Explore the Kerouac Center for Public Humanities.

 Saab Center for Portuguese Studies, a cultural and academic center, is a resource for the UMass Lowell and community to explore and celebrate the history and contributions of Portuguese people in the United States and abroad.
 The center sponsors local events, offer study-abroad programs and coordinates faculty collaborations with Portuguese universities in Lisbon and Braga.
 Portuguese language and culture courses are offered also through UMass Lowell’s World Languages and Cultures Department.